kat-mcbrooks/CV/README.md

 ## Kat Brooks

 Highly motivated, detail-oriented and creative full-stack junior developer.
-Equipped with best practices and principles I gained through Makers bootcamp, I am excited to apply my knowledge to real-world challenges, and continue expanding my skillset, within a supportive team.
+Equipped with best practices and principles I gained through Makers bootcamp, I am excited to apply my knowledge to real-world challenges and join a supportive organisation where I can continue expanding my skillset.

 From my years working in fast-paced teams within the Education and Charity sectors, I bring a wealth of transferable skills.
 These include project management, expert written and verbal communication skills and the ability to respond to changing priorities and requirements.